todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 ### Spare-time contributions -  also known as "moonlighting"

-What to do in case an employee wants to contribute to OSS projects in their spare time which do not fall under the corporate context?
+What to do in case employees wants to contribute to OSS projects in their spare time which do not fall under the corporate context?

-In this case the copyright ownership stays with the developer (assuming they are not developing for another entity).
+In this case the copyright ownership stays with the developers (assuming they are not developing for another entity).
 In order to provide clarity the following procedure can be implemented:

-The developer informs his or her manager about the intention to contribute to a certain project (which is out of scope of section 69b German Copyright Act).
+The developers informs their managers about the intention to contribute to a certain project (which is out of scope of section 69b German Copyright Act).
 In case the manager has no objections he/she draft a small note with, at least, the following content:

 * Date of the meeting
 * Project(s) the employee wants to contribute to